wp-plugins/wishpond-social-campaigns/readme.txt

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")

-Some of our experienced customers boast **over a few thousand leads** for this price, which is unparalleled value for your money.
+**30,000 leads in 6 weeks** were acquired by some of our customers, which is unparalleled value for your money.

 A 14-day free trial is available, after which pricing starts at $19/month.
 You can learn more about our pricing plans [here](http://corp.wishpond.com/pricing-plans/ "Pricing").